Setting up the environment#

 There are several types of working environments that facilitate writing and running Python code.
 The common feature of all those environments is that they communicate with the Python interpreter.
 However, each environment also has other features that facilitate writing code and viewing the results.
 Python working environments include The Python command line, IPython, and Jupyter Notebook.

 The Python program itself, as well as the environments used to access it and manage its packages (Python packages), are bundled into various software packages.
 For example, Python can be downloaded and installed in a minimalist standalone program (Fig. 1), or as part of a package management system, such as Anaconda or Miniconda.
 Python is also commonly incorporated into other software installations, including GIS software such as QGIS, ArcGIS or ArcPro, where it can be accessed through an internal command line (ArcGIS Pro scripting (arcpy)).
+(Finally, Mac OS and Linux typically come with a built-in “system” Python installation.)

 Python setup methods and environemnts are notoriously variable, whereas multiple Python versions on the same computer may conflict and “break” (Fig. 6).
 In this chapter we aim to use one of the simplest and safest methods, based on Miniconda.

-What software will we use?¶
+What software will we use?#

 In this chapter, we cover the software components that we are going to use for the rest of the book (except for the last chapter, ArcGIS Pro scripting (arcpy)).